-Marketing automation is much being talked about as the thing in the industry, and moreover, with the efficiency and effectiveness it brings makes it worth the buzz.
-While is being talked and written about the benefits, there are a few things that one must consider prior to making the movement from the native marketing approach to the automation and selecting a Marketing Automation tool.
+Marketing automation is much being talked about as the thing in the industry, and moreover, with the efficiency and effectiveness makes it worth the buzz.
+While it is being talked and written about the benefits, there are a few things that one must consider prior to making the movement from the native marketing approach to the automation and selecting a Marketing Automation tool.
 Here are the top 8 factors that are a must:

 1. Flexibility and ease of usage

 While a vendor or a tool is being selected, it’s a must to check on portability to a new platform.
 How well can you transfer the capabilities to a new tool or a provider?
-This may be required for a number of reasons like cost reduction requirements, performance issues, change in requirements, provider going out of business etc. An organisation wouldn’t want to get locked-in, isn’t it.
+This may be required for a number of reasons like cost reduction requirements, performance issues, change in requirements, provider going out of business etc. An organisation wouldn’t want to get locked-in, isn’t it?

 Any good organisation would have measurable goals on everything it does, and so goes for marketing, whether it’s a native approach or a modern automated approach.
 Looking at the reporting capability of the automation platform would save one from going haywire at a later stage, after-all management would ask for performance indicators and how well automation has helped on that.